SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex6/README.md

 ![](images/Run_001.png)

 3. Set the configuration in OData to run with "Live" data and select the destination for "S4H_Pur_Req service" as "S4H_Pur_Req".
+This is to ensure that you get the data from Live S/4HANA on-premise system.
 ![](images/Run_003.png)

 4. Scroll to the bottom of the screen, ensure "Events" is set to local.
+This will enable us to test the application locally with sample data.
 ![](images/Run_002.png)

-5. Run the application from the green icon on right side of Run COnfiguration name.
+5. Run the application from the green icon on right side of Run Configuration name.
 ![](images/Run_004.png)

 6. A new browser tab will open showing your application.